LegalServerJS/decorations/README.md

 Then press "Continue" or "Save & Stay on Page" to save your work.

+This will decorate the Home page only.
+If you want to decorate the Profile for cases, follow the instructions above but instead of choosing the "Home" profile under "Home/Section Front", choose the "Case/Matter" module and edit the profile you use for cases.

 ## Customization

 The HTML snippets contain URL referencse to image files hosted on the